 What is an air purifier and how does it work?

 An air purifier works by drawing in dirty, contaminated air which is then filtered before it is released back into the room.
-In the case of an air purifier like this GermGuardian AC4900CA, an activated carbon filter traps gaseous substances (and larger particles, as it acts as a pre-filter).
-The white high-efficiency particulate air (HEPA) filter traps extremely minute particles permanently.
+A great example is the popular GermGuardian AC4825.
+An activated carbon filter traps gaseous substances (and larger particles, as it acts as a pre-filter).
+The high-efficiency particulate air (HEPA) filter traps extremely tiny particles permanently.
 The result is extremely fresh & clean air – truly purified, not just temporarily freshened!
 This particular model also includes a germ-killing feature using ultraviolet (UV) light.

 An air purifier is an electromechanical device that cleans indoor air either by removing or destroying the pollutants.
 Most use a fan to pull dirty air from an enclosed space (your bedroom, kitchen, or living room, for instance) and force the air through a filter or series of filters, trapping unwanted contaminants.
 The clean air is then released back in to the room.
 This continues and is a process of continuously cycling air over and over until the room is purified.